+- I thought it was my fault.

 - I was too embarrassed.

 - I thought people would talk about me if they knew.

 - I was afraid.

 - I thought no one would believe me.

 - I just wanted to forget about it.

 - I want to deal with this myself.

 - I was afraid to tell the police.

 - My parents have enough to deal with.

 - My parents might get mad at me.

 - I was afraid of what my father may do.

 - Not important enough.

 - Personal matter and did not concern the police.

 - Did not want to get involved with police.

 - Police couldn't do anything about it.

-- Fear of revenge
+- Fear of revenge.

 - Police wouldn't help.

 - Fear of publicity and news coverage.